-Vision of the Lab:
+Vision of the Lab

-We are interested in recruiting quality graduate students to specialize in metabolic engineering, systems biology, genome-scale metabolic modeling, and/or synthetic biology.
+We are interested in recruiting motivated graduate students to specialize in metabolic engineering, systems biology, genome-scale metabolic modeling, and/or synthetic biology.
 We are also interested in hosting visiting scholars and postdoctoral researchers who can help us expand our existing toolsets and knowledge.
 We also participate in Research for Undergraduates (REU) programs and the Multicultural Academic Opportunities Program (MAOP) at Virginia Tech and are always excited to train undergraduate students to perform research.

 Given our current research funding level, we are interested in receiving applications for the following positions:

 - PhD student